Used BMW M3 For Sale

 Originally born out of the Motorsports division in 1985, the BMW M3 was designed as a homologation of Group A Touring Car racing.
 Based on the production 3-series coupe, the M3 originally featured thinner side and rear window glass, as well as a lighter trunk lid.
 It also had wider wheels and tires, a deeper front spoiler and additional rear spoiler, and an increased power rating of 192 hp.
 Whether you are looking for a brand new BMW M3 for sale, or the now collectible M3 CLS, E30 M3, E36 M3, or E46 M3, explore our BMW M3 listings of fine automobiles for sale and find one that suits your garage.

 Since then, the M3 was available in coupe and convertible versions until 2013.
-In 2013, the M3 coupe was discontinued, but passed its DNA on to the M4 coupe.
-The M3 name was not lost though, as it has been carried on in the sedan form that was originally available in 1995 ‘s E36 generation.
+In 2013, the M3 coupe was discontinued but passed its DNA on to the M4 coupe.
+The M3 name was not lost, though, as it has been carried on in the sedan form that was originally available in 1995 ‘s E36 generation.

 By the time 2000 and the M3 E46 rolled off the production line, BMW’s E30 represented a bygone era.
-The 3.2-liter inline six now produced 338 hp, more than any other BMW engine of rod-going origin.
+The 3.2-liter inline six now produced 338 hp, more than any other engine of road-going origin.
 With an aggressive facelift and the increased use of carbon fiber, this new M3 on the block drew crowds.